 In the 1990’s the Club’s safe disposal of drugs survey was chosen as the first Cheshire, North Wales and Wirral Regional Project Action project.
 A study day on women’s issues, to which other organisations were invited, was arranged by members of the Club.
 This was followed by two Programme Action based conferences organised by a committee from the Soroptimist Clubs on Wirral and chaired by Heswall.

 A Club mentor was first appointed in 1999 and in the same year responsibility for pastoral care became a Club appointment.
+A buddy system was introduced.
+A post of Development Officer was established in 2011.
+A development Newsletter has been circulated regularly and various outings arranged.
 Events aimed at attracting members have been held.
-New members have been, and continue to be, invited to a social evening to discover more about the Club and the work of Soroptimist organisation in general.
+New members have been, and continue to be, invited to social evenings to discover more about the Club and the work of Soroptimist organisation in general.
 For many years retired members have had held a monthly coffee morning at member’s homes and a lunch at Christmas.

 Since its foundation the Club has raised money for many charitable causes and taken part in a wide range of social events.
 Many people have found, and continue to find, friendship and the opportunity for service in the Club.